AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless.md

 1. Go to `https://admin.hlx.page/login` and use the `login_adobe` address to login with the Adobe identity provider.
 1. You will be forwarded to `https://admin.hlx.page/profile`.
-1. Copy the value of the `x-auth-token` either from:
-   * The JSON that the Adobe login service returns.
-   * From the JSON web token cookie that the `admin.hlx.page` page sets by using your browser's developer tools.
+1. By using your browser's developer tools, copy the value of the `x-auth-token` either from the JSON web token cookie that the `admin.hlx.page` page sets.

 Once you have your access token, it can be is passed in the header of cURL requests in the following format.